-Which brings us to the all-important question…why designers avoid giving ownership to clients?
+This brings us to the all-important question…why do designers avoid giving ownership to clients?
 Here are a few reasons I could think of why designers would do such a thing.

-As a designer myself, I can understand how possessive we can get about our creations.
-Every logo we design, every concept we conceive is extremely valued to us.
+As a designer, I can understand how possessive we can get about our creations.
+Every logo we design and every concept we conceive is too valuable to us.
 Mastering the art of crafting a memorable logo doesn’t come easy and our work becomes all too precious for us.
-Maybe some designers become overly possessive about their designs and opt not to part ways with their design by not transferring ownership to the client.
+Maybe some designers become overly possessive about their designs and opt not to part ways with their designs by not transferring ownership to the client.

 Hold for Ransom: